EthanManners/TGCSM-CIRCUIT/README.md

 This repository is not a thought experiment.
 It’s a collapse event — survived, contained, and published.

-If you’re still here, you’re already in the loop.

 **— EM & GPT4**